We’re all broken.

 Enjoy books by Brother Goddard

-You may be interested in Brother Goddard’s brand new book, Bringing Up Our Children in Light and Truth or one of his newly revised books: The Soft-Spoken Parent: 55 Strategies for Preventing Contention with Your Children; or Modern Myths and Latter-day Truths.
+You may be interested in Brother Goddard’s book, Bringing Up Our Children in Light and Truth or one of his newly revised books: The Soft-Spoken Parent: 55 Strategies for Preventing Contention with Your Children; or Modern Myths and Latter-day Truths.
 You might also enjoy his popular Drawing Heaven into Your Marriage.
-They are available at LDS and online booksellers.
+They are available at Latter-day Saint and online booksellers.

 Sign up for free E-mail Series with Helpful Ideas

 If you are interested in ideas for personal well-being, strong marriages, or effective parenting, you are invited to sign up for a free resource created at the University of Arkansas Cooperative Extension Service.